on the blog

 Why it matters:

-What you’re promised going forward — not what existed two years ago.
-Part of being in a franchise system is the frameworks, support and coaching you receive.
-You want to ensure you are getting the infrastructure discussed in the evaluation process.
+What you’re promised going forward is not necessarily what existed two years ago.
+Part of being in a franchise system is the frameworks, support, and coaching you receive.
+When you read the FDDs for franchise opportunities, you want to ensure you are receiving the infrastructure discussed in the evaluation process.

-If the franchisor offers a Financial Performance Representation:
+If the franchisor offers a Financial Performance Representation (Item 19):

 • Data is refreshed